Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Parameter Efficient Fine-tuning via on Downstream Tasks

+Based on this, we introduce a simple fine-tuning strategy aimed at increasing feature collapse levels in the last layer, with our results presented in \Cref{tab:transformer-results} and \Cref{fig:data_scarcity}.
+These results show that our proposed method establishs a good balance between linear probing and full model fine-tuning \footnote{We also compare with MLP probing, for which we replace the final linear classifier by a 2-layer MLP classifier with hidden dimension $1024$.}, saving over 90\% of parameters (see \Cref{tab:transformer-results}) and reducing overfitting when training data is scarce (see \Cref{fig:data_scarcity}).
+In the following, we provide a detailed description of our fine-tuning approach.

-\begin{itemize}[leftmargin=*] \item \textbf{Layer fine-tuning (FT).} First, we show that we can collapse features of the penultimate layer simply by fine-tuning \emph{only} one of the intermediate layers, while keeping the rest of the network frozen.
-As shown in \Cref{fig:skip_connect_1}, fine-tuning the layer closer to the final layer usually leads to more collapsed features of the penultimate and, thus, the better transfer accuracy.\footnote{As shown in \Cref{tab:app_t4,tab:app_t5,tab:app_t6}, we find that fine-tuning Block 7 for ResNet18 (which has 8 blocks in total), Block 14 for ResNet50 (which has 16 blocks in total), and Layer 11 for ViT models (which have 12 layers in total) always yields the best or near-optimal results.} This is because the information from the inputs has been better extracted and distilled as getting closer to final layers.
-On the other hand, it is a common scenario in deep networks that the closer a layer is to the final layer, the more parameters it has \footnote{For example, a ResNet18 model has $512 \times 512 \times 3 \times 3$ parameters in the penultimate layer, while only $64 \times 4 \times 3 \times 3$ parameters are in the input layer.}.
-Therefore, to achieve a better transfer performance while at the same time maintaining parameter efficiency, we choose to fine-tune one of the middle layers \footnote{More specifically, we fine-tune Block 5 of ResNet18, Block 8 of ResNet50 and Layer 8 for Vit-B32.}.
-As shown in \Cref{tab:final_results_refined}, with only $6\% - 8\%$ parameters fine-tuned, this simple Layer FT approach leads to substantial performance gains compared to vanilla linear probing (i.e., fixed feature training) on a variety of datasets, including Cifar, FGVC-Aircraft \cite{maji13fine-grained}, DTD \cite{cimpoi14describing}, and Oxford-IIIT-Pet \cite{parkhi12cats}.
-This approach works well for both ResNet and ViT network architectures.
+\paragraph{Proposed Method: Skip Connection Layer (SCL) Fine-tuning (FT).} Inspired by the observation in \Cref{subsec:downstream_nc}, we propose Skip Connection Layer (SCL) Fine-tuning (FT), which consists of two key components: \begin{itemize}[leftmargin=*] \item \textbf{Fine-tuning one key intermediate layer.} To be parameter efficient, we \emph{only} fine-tune one of the intermediate layers while keeping the rest of the network frozen, which we called it \emph{layer fine-tuning} (Layer FT).
+To find the optimal layer for fine-tuning, we conduct an ablation study to compare the performances by fine-tuning different intermediate layers with the rest of the network frozen.
+As shown in \Cref{fig:skip_connect_1}, fine-tuning the layer closer to the final layer usually leads to more collapsed features\footnote{We observe a similar trend for ViT-base models, as shown in \Cref{fig:vit-layer-selection}.} in the last layer and, potentially, the better transfer accuracy.This is because the information from the inputs has been better extracted and distilled as getting closer to final layers.
+On the other hand, in many deep network architectures, layers closer to the output typically have more parameters.\footnote{For example, a ResNet18 model has $512 \times 512 \times 3 \times 3$ parameters in the penultimate layer, while only $64 \times 4 \times 3 \times 3$ parameters are in the input layer.} Thus, to strike a balance between transfer performance and parameter efficiency, we opt to fine-tune one of the middle to deep layers.
+More specifically, in all our experiments, we fine-tune Block 5 of ResNet18, Block 8 of ResNet50 and Layer 8 for Vit-B32.